midi1996/hackintosh-internet-install-gitbook/clover-boot-manager/clover-and-friends.md

       1. `drivers > BIOS`
    2. Legacy users, delete:
       1. `drivers > UEFI`

+#### Prepare macOS Kexts

-4. Go to kexts &gt; Other
+1. Go to kexts &gt; Other

    * Go to [Goldfish64's Kext Repo](http://kexts.goldfish64.com/)

-   * Download these: _\[Note: Explore each folder and you'll find a Zip file, get that Zip file, not the whole folder\]_
+   * Download these: [Note: Explore each folder and you'll find a Zip file, get that Zip file, not the whole folder]

      **NECESSARY KEXTS**